 - Using the Tools:MegaWizard Plug0in Manager, create a RAM that has 16 words of 8 bits each.
 Therefore, it should have 4 address bits and 8 data bits.
 I'll refer to this circuit as MemRAM, Tell it to initialize the RAM using the MIF file you created in the prior step.
 This step will create a VHDL file that you will include in your project.

 Create a top-level VHDL file with an entity that has the same name as

 the project (e.g. ramtest).
 Your ramtest entity will need a clock

-7-segment displays or 8 LEDs.
-In addition, for debugging purposes add
+either the 7-segment displays or 8 LEDs.

-component memrom PORT ( address : IN STD_LOGIC_VECTOR (3 DOWNTO 0); clock : IN STD_LOGIC; q : OUT STD_LOGIC_VECTOR (7 DOWNTO 0) ); end component;
+component MemROM PORT ( address : IN STD_LOGIC_VECTOR (3 DOWNTO 0); clock : IN STD_LOGIC; q : OUT STD_LOGIC_VECTOR (7 DOWNTO 0) ); end component;

-romcircuit: memrom port map ( address => std_logic_vector(ROM_ADDR), clock => clk, q => ROM_WIRE );
+romcircuit: MemROM port map ( address => std_logic_vector(ROMADDR), clock >= clk, q => romwire );

 Finally, you will need a state variable (4-bit std_logic_vector), a writeEnable (1-bit std_logic) and a startupcounter variable (2 bits unsigned).

 Plan out your state machine.
 You will need to have three clock ticks